fluentform/fluent-forms-connector-for-mailpoet/README.md

-# MailPoet Integration Addon for Fluent Forms
+# Fluent Forms Connector for mailpoet